Girl Guides: History

 Following the popular spread of the Scout Movement, girls joined with Boy Scouts or formed themselves into patrols of "Girl Scouts".
-Many Girl Scouts registered with the Boy Scout headquarters.
+Many Girl Scouts registered with Baden-Powell's Boy Scout headquarters.
 In 1909, there was a Boy Scout rally at Crystal Palace in London.
 Among the thousands of Scouts at the rally were several hundred Girl Scouts, including a group of girls from Peckham Rye who did not have tickets to the event and asked to be allowed to join-in.

 However, at that time, camping and hiking were not common or widely accepted activities for girls, as indicated from an excerpt from The Boy Scouts Headquarters Gazette of 1909: "If a girl is not allowed to run, or even hurry, to swim, ride a bike, or raise her arms above her head, how can she become a Scout?"
 Following negative publicity about girls joining-in the Scout Movement in The Spectator magazine, Robert Baden-Powell had his sister, Agnes Baden-Powell, form a separate organisation for girls in 1910, The Girl Guides Association in the United Kingdom.
-Baden-Powell named Girl Guides after the British Indian Army Corps of Guides.
+However, some girls and organisations in the United Kingdom and other countries continued as Girl Scouts.
+Baden-Powell named the Girl Guides after the British Indian Army Corps of Guides.
 The first Girl Guide company to be registered was 1st Pinkneys Green Guides (Miss Baden-Powell's Own), which still exist in Pinkneys Green, Maidenhead, Berkshire.
 In 1912, Juliette Gordon Low founded the Girl Guides of America.
-Similar girl-only organisations were formed in other countries.
+Similar Girl Guide organisations were formed in other some countries.

 Other influential women in the history of the Girl Guides were Olga Drahonowska-Małkowska in Poland and Antoinette Butte in France.

 The World Association of Girl Guides and Girl Scouts (WAGGGS) was formed in 1928 and has member organisations in 153 countries.

 Some Girl Guide organisations later opened participation to boys and others merged with Boy Scout organisations.